-EPD controllers by Unisystem
+EPD controllers from Unisystem

-GC16 mode (Grayscale Clear) can be used while changing the images in the 16 level grayscale.
+Grayscale Clear (GC16) is the mode used when the image is altered in 16-degree grayscale.
 Each pixel can be updated or cleared.
-This mode is referred to as “flashy”.
-There is also a similar GCC16 option, which is even more flashy and is also used for 4-bit graphics.
-In this mode, we can receive the best image quality.
-Both described above modes are used for a global change of the displayed content and are referred to as “medium flashy”.
-The main difference between these waveforms is refreshing times – 980ms for GC16 and 1240 ms for GCC16.
+This mode is referred to as “flashy” or flickering.
+There is also the GCC16(Greyscale Clear, 16 levels) mode, which is even shinier than GC16 and is also used for 4-bit grayscale images.
+In this mode, we are guaranteed to get the best image quality.
+Both are used in the overall change of displayed content and are referred to as “medium flash,” meaning with reduced flicker.
+Response times are 980ms for the GC16 and 1240ms for the GCC16, respectively.

-|DU||Local||4-bit to 1-bit||Low||260||Monochromatic menu, text input|
+|DU||Local||4-bit to 1-bit||Low||260||Monochrome menu, text input|

 |GC16||Global||4-bit||Very low||480||High quality images|

 |DU4||Local||4-bit to 2-bit||Medium||290||Anti-alias text in menus on touch screens|

 The next two modes can be described as interactive.
 Mode Animation is a flashless mode that can be used for frequent and fast content changes, as well as simple animations.
 Image quality and ghosting have been reduced, and response times are faster – 120 ms at 25°C. It is worth noting that currently Animation mode can only be used with black&white graphics.

 Grayscale transitions are supported by DU4 mode, which is also flashless and somewhat resembles Direct Update, described above.
 In this case, each pixel in the 16-degree gray scale is changed to a pixel in the 4-degree gray scale (0-black, 5, 10, 15-white).
 This combination of fast response time and grayscale preservation works well for anti-aliased text on restaurant menus, for example.